MoCRA Compliance Checklist for US Brands Manufacturing in Korea

 Your Korean Manufacturer Must Be FDA-Registered

-Watch Your Claims — This Is What’s Killing Amazon Listings
+Watch Your Claims — This Is What Killed Thousands of Amazon Listings

 Adverse Event Reporting and Safety Substantiation